 Mount Rainier National Park is a beautiful park to visit year-round, but you should know a few things before planning your trip.
 Winter brings quite a few caveats to the park, as it gets very snowy here.

 Mt.
 Rainier is one of the snowiest places in the USA, with almost 56 feet of snow yearly.
 Don’t worry; I will give you all the best tips to ensure you’re prepared for anything.
+This is especially true if you’re taking a Mount Rainier day trip from Seattle and are limited on time.

 You’ll want to be aware that not all roads are open during winter in Mount Rainier.
 For example, SR 410 (Chinook Pass) is closed for the winter, and you can check the NPS website to verify other closures.